ropensci-review-tools/pkgstats/README.md

 ### External Calls

-The `external_calls` item is structured similar to the `network` object, but identifies all calls to functions from external packages, like this:
+The `external_calls` item is structured similar to the `network` object, but identifies all calls to functions from external packages.
+However, unlike the `netowrk` and `object` data, which provide information on objects and relationships in all computer languages used within a package, the `external_calls` object maps calls within R code only, in order to provide insight into the use within a package of of functions from other packages, including R’s base and recommended packages.
+The object looks like this:

 ``` r
 head (p$external_calls)